davezianne-hue/LUA-AND-MANIFEST-FILES-FOR-STEAM/README.md

 the numbers are the appid for steam

-TUTORIAL
+TUTORIAL - easy mode
+EXTRACT THE LUA AND MANIFEST FILES -STEAM.ZIP

+OPEN THE FILE

-DONT EXTRACT THE ZIP FILE
+DONT EXTRACT THE ZIP FILES ON THE LUA AND MANIFEST FILES -STEAM.folder

-OPEN THE ZIP FOLDER
+OPEN A ZIP FOLDER YOU DESIRE

 SELECT THE LUA AND MANIFEST FILES ONLY